netscaler/ADC-scripts/docs/usage/rolling-upgrades-vpx.md

 ```

 Running this playbook will initialize the back end services and also
-configure the Netscaler in order to serve them over the VIP of the load
+configure the NetScaler in order to serve them over the VIP of the load
 balancer.

-The logical configuration of the Netscaler node can be seen in the
+The logical configuration of the NetScaler node can be seen in the
 following diagram.

 ```